TikTok: Australian Information Commissioner inquiry

 In December 2023, the Office of the Australian Information Commissioner announced an inquiry into TikTok's data harvesting of Australian citizens amid allegations that it contravened Australian privacy law.

 Controversies

 Cyberbullying

 Vox noted in 2018 that bullies and trolls were relatively rare on TikTok compared to other platforms.
 Nonetheless, several users have reported cyberbullying via features such as Duet or React, which is used to interact with followers.
 A trend making fun of autism eventually created a huge backlash, even on the platform itself, and the company ended up removing the hashtag altogether.
 Parents filming how their children reacted to people with disability, often in terror, led to criticisms of ableism.
 In December 2019, following a report by German digital rights group netzpolitik.org, TikTok admitted that it had suppressed videos by disabled users as well as LGBTQ+ users in a purported temporary effort to limit cyberbullying.
-TikTok: Murder Gone Viral, a documentary series produced by ITV, highlights how cyberbullying and TikTok's role as a social media platform has led to the murder of certain indidivuals.
+TikTok: Murder Gone Viral, a documentary series produced by ITV, highlights how cyberbullying and TikTok's role as a social media platform has led to the murder of certain individuals.